FlamingLeo/percentage-py/README.md

 # percentage-py

-Percentage Calculator, written in Python
+Calculator that allows for simple percentage calculations, written in Python.